rocky-linux/documentation/docs/guides/8_6_installation.md

 After the media check runs to completion and the media is successfully verified to be usable, the installer will automatically continue to the next screen.

-Select the language you want to use to perform the installation in this screen.
+Select the language you want to use for the installation on this screen.
 For this guide, we select *English (United States)*.
 Then click the <kbd>Continue</kbd> button.

 ## Installation Summary